parikshit-adhikari/opinix/readme.md

 ## Technologies

-- Browserless
+- Browserless: Used for web scraping
-- React
+- React: Used for frontend development
-- Redux Toolkit
+- Redux Toolkit: Used for state management
-- Django
+- Django: Used for backend development
-- Bi-LSTM
+- Bi-LSTM: Used for sentiment analysis
-- Firebase
+- Firebase: Used for authentication and file storage

 ## Installation